karlseguin/websocket.zig/readme.md

 The handshake pool/buffer is separate from the main `buffer_size` to reduce the memory cost of invalid handshakes.
 Unless you're expecting a very large handshake request (a large URL, querystring or headers), the initial handshake is usually < 1KB.
 This data is also short-lived.
 Once the websocket is established however, you may want a larger buffer for handling incoming requests (and this buffer is generally much longer lived).
 By using a small pooled buffer for the initial handshake, invalid connections don't use up [as much] memory and thus the server may be more resilient to basic DOS attacks.
 Keep in mind that the websocket protocol requires a number of mandatory headers, so `handshake_max_size` can't be set to a super small value.
 Also keep in mind that the current pool implementation does not block when empty, but rather creates dynamic buffers of `handshake_max_size`.

 Websockets have their own fragmentation "feature" (not the same as TCP fragmentation) which this library could handle more efficiently.
 However, I'm not aware of any client (e.g. browsers) which use this feature at all.

+The server also allocates around `large_buffer_pool_count * large_buffer_size` bytes at all time.
+The pool is shared by all connections and can be used for messages that exceed `buffer_size`.
+The large buffer pool allows the application to use a reasonable per-connection `buffer_size`, while having an efficient fallback for the occasional large message.
+If `max_size` is greater than `large_buffer_size` or if all pooled buffers are currently in-use, a buffer of the needed size is dynamically allocated.

 ## Advanced